fuliang93/PHEVRDP/codes/README.md

-Below are the codes for PHEVRDP with continuous speed variables.
+Here are the codes for PHEVRDP with continuous speed variables.
 The codes for PHEVRDP with discrete speed variables can be easily derived from these.

 c_io.py : the Iterated Optimization Heuristic for the instances with recharging stations;